L-Jirayu/3d-bin-packing/README.md

 but if you have less items the box will small

 concept:
--Define the box size and filter the box
+Define the box size and filter the box
--Try item pack each size from small to large with iterations -If find the box to have put item in fit it STOP and SHOW Result with Simulation and List in console -If not have the box to put item in the box it will go to TROLLOR BOX.
+Try item pack each size from small to large with iterations If find the box to have put item in fit it STOP and SHOW Result with Simulation and List in console If not have the box to put item in the box it will go to TROLLOR BOX.

 Before to run